MirzaMerdovic/rat/README.md

 }
 ```
 You can of course have additional properties, but these 3 are required minimum.

+## Not all imports are born equal!
+Every importer that you use requires to have a Rank specified.
+You can consider a rank as you would consider a weight when doing some load balancing scenarios.
+If you want to disable the importer than set the `Rank` value to be `0` and if you want to some rank to be executed last than let it have the biggest value between used importers.
+_Example:
+Let's say that we are using 2 importer: JSON and MongoDb and we want MongoDb importer to be executed first.
+All we need to to is make sure that MongoDb importer has smaller rank than JSON importer e.g. MongDb has rank of 1 and JSON a rank that equals to 2._

+>Rank can have the maximum value of: `int.MaxValue - 1`, because `int.Max` is reserved for Environment Variable importer so it is guaranteed it will be always executed last.

 ### Importing from JSON file
 Configuration specifed below will need to be provided inside the `appsettings.json`: